xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 Liberalism as a political movement

-Differently from the concept of 'liberty', 'liberal' still had no political meaning in the [18th century]{.ul} and referred to social and moral customs, as well as tolerant or loose moral habits.
+Differently from the concept of 'liberty', 'liberal' still had no political meaning in the 18th century and referred to social and moral customs, as well as tolerant or loose moral habits.
 It became an adjective with a political connotation during the French Directorate (the moderate period of the French Revolution); it then became a fashionable word in the European establishment, especially regarding Napoleon and Czar Alexander I, who both referred to themselves as men with liberal principles.
-The liberal movement was born in the [1820's]{.ul}, and at the time it was strongly characterised by international solidarity and freemasonry during the Restoration period, and its main areas of interest were Spain, Portugal, France, Italy and Greece.
+The liberal movement was born in the 1820's, and at the time it was strongly characterised by international solidarity and freemasonry during the Restoration period, and its main areas of interest were Spain, Portugal, France, Italy and Greece.

-Only during the first half of the [19th century]{.ul} was this great strand of ideas identified as 'liberalism', a standard reference to French and European moderate bourgeois political ideals, and often in favour to constitutional monarchy.
-After the [1848]{.ul} revolutions, liberal groups and parties emerged under that name that had distinguished themselves from conservatives during the revolution on one hand, and democrats and republicans on the other.
-The most important philosopher of Liberalism was John Stuart Mill, who said that ["people understand their own interests better and care for them more than the government does or is expected to"]{.ul}; this was said in a period when it became clearer that the government wouldn't be the night guardian that would only grant society, but also take over administration and control of infrastructures, a development that liberals didn't see as positive.
+Only during the first half of the 19th century was this great strand of ideas identified as 'liberalism', a standard reference to French and European moderate bourgeois political ideals, and often in favour to constitutional monarchy.
+After the 1848 revolutions, liberal groups and parties emerged under that name that had distinguished themselves from conservatives during the revolution on one hand, and democrats and republicans on the other.
+The most important philosopher of Liberalism was John Stuart Mill, who said that "people understand their own interests better and care for them more than the government does or is expected to"; this was said in a period when it became clearer that the government wouldn't be the night guardian that would only grant society, but also take over administration and control of infrastructures, a development that liberals didn't see as positive.

-Great changes came in the [1860's]{.ul}, when the former British Whig Party (of Lockean traditions) changed their name into Liberal Party.
+Great changes came in the 1860's, when the former British Whig Party (of Lockean traditions) changed their name into Liberal Party.
-With regards to Europe, the great time of Liberal parties ended in [1918]{.ul} with the transformation of constitutional monarchies, mass society and the mass extension of the right to vote.
-In the USA, on the other hand, the adjective 'liberal' had no great appeal until the [1930's]{.ul}, when it became identified with moderate State intervention and social politics, and a commitment in favour of civil rights.
+With regards to Europe, the great time of Liberal parties ended in 1918 with the transformation of constitutional monarchies, mass society and the mass extension of the right to vote.
+In the USA, on the other hand, the adjective 'liberal' had no great appeal until the 1930's, when it became identified with moderate State intervention and social politics, and a commitment in favour of civil rights.